acidb/mobiscroll-docs/docs/vue/eventcalendar/calendar.md

 ## Templating
 The display of Calendar can be customized with different [solt functions](#slots).

-### Customizing the event label and their content
+### The event label and their content
 There are two approaches you can take:
 - Customize the label contents, that appears on the calendar - for this you will want to use the [labelContent](#slot-labelContent) option.
-The event calendar will take care of styling and you can focus on what you show inside of the label a.k.a the content.
+The Event Calendar will take care of styling and you can focus on what you show inside of the label.
 - Customize the labels that appear on the calendar view - use the [label](#slot-label) option.
-The event calendar will take care of the positioning, but everything else (like background color, hover effect, etc.) is left to you.
+The Event Calendar will take care of the positioning, but everything else (like background color, hover effect, etc.) is left to you.

 Check out how you can style labels and their content in [this example](https://demo.mobiscroll.com/vue/eventcalendar/customize-label-look-and-feel#) or just play with the slider below to see the differences.